BioVeL/portal-tests/README.md

   * testSignInWithPassword - sign in with existing registered user

 2. Simple workflow tests - simple workflow runs to check that basic facilities and services are running.
+These tests are uploaded and deleted during the test.
   * testRConnection - check that very simple RShell works with R on localhost

 3. BioVeL workflow tests - run each BioVeL workflow with particular parameters and datasets to check that they are working.
+This attempts to use the public workflows already installed in the portal.
   * testWorkflowENM - test Ecological Niche Modelling workflow